 Last week I had the great pleasure of meeting Lauren McKeaney at the TLC Foundation Conference for BFRBs (body-focused repetitive behaviors).
 (Btw, if you want to see the talk I gave at the conference on Diet and Skin Picking, you can watch it here.)

 Lauren is a relatively new voice on the scene of BFRB’s, and we’re blessed to have another advocate specifically for skin picking disorder (aka dermatillomania).
-Two years ago Lauren was in the hospital for two weeks fighting a life threatening MRSA infection in an abscess created by the skin picking behavior.
+Two years ago Lauren was in the hospital for two weeks fighting a life threatening MRSA infection in an abscess created by the behavior of obsessively picking her scabs.
 Today she is actively using logging, sensory tools and other techniques to manage the disorder that has plagued her since childhood.
-More exciting than that, she has founded a new non-profit (501c3) called the Picking Me Foundation, and through it is actively helping others with skin picking disorder and other BFRBs.
+More exciting than that, she has founded a new non-profit (501c3) called the Picking Me Foundation, and through it is actively helping others with compulsive skin picking disorder and other BFRBs.
 She is also advocating and educating a variety of populations about skin picking disorder – even dermatologists (so needed!).

 The foundation has various initiatives, such as the Fiddle Pack Project, Drawing with Derma, and the Picking Me pledge.
 I think the Picking Me pledge is brilliant.
 To do the pledge, you state “I am #pickingme over my BFRB” because… (fill in the blank).”
 The insidious nature of this disorder frequently means we focus so much on the picking and the negative impact it has on us that we forget the wonderful things about ourselves.
 It’s like a pledge to choose to remember that.
 Of course, the hashtag #pickingme is for those brave enough to pose with their pictures holding their pledge of why they are choosing themselves, and you can search #pickingme on twitter or Instagram to see them.